spechub/Hets/README.md

 For a list of these flags, run `brew info hets-desktop`.

 ### Hets libraries
 Download the [Hets libraries](https://github.com/spechub/Hets-lib) and set $HETS_LIB to the folder containing these.
+Alternatively, they will be also installed via the Ubuntu package `hets-lib` (see above).

 ### Quickstart